mentalclear/100-days-of-sql/r1-log.md

 Looking into aggregate functions and groupings.
 The most challenging is that the material is for #MySQL but I'm apating it for #PostgreSQL still a lot of #SQL fun!

 ### R1D14
+Day 14 of #100DaysOfSQL
+Completed Chapter 8 and exercises from the book "Learning SQL, 3rd Edition".
+Wrapped up with aggregate functions and groupings.
+Now will be looking at subqueries in the Chapter 9.
+#MySQL, #PostgreSQL, #SQL

 ### R1D15

+### R1D16